MicrosoftDocs/microsoft-365-community/docs/scale/designing-for-scalability.md

 ## Manual vs Deployment

+Deployment strategy is worth planning ahead of rollout of your new features, there are a number of factors to consider, in larger scale implementations:

-Deployment strategy is very important to think about, ￼are you going to click 1000 times with a 10 step process or are you going to consider doing writing or learning PowerShell script.
+-  Are you going to click 1000 times with a 10 step process or weigh up the effort to  learn PowerShell script to automate this.
+Personally, I consider the PowerShell route if a process goes beyond a few steps or if I get a sense the deployment will be repeated multiple times.
+-  Not all requirements are correctly articulated by the business or interpreted by the implementer which introduces change to the scope or what features are deployed, especially after the first deployment.
+- Introduce test environments and UAT to validate the requirements have been met.
+- Measure the time it takes to deploy your solution in a single location, then estimate the total time for the number of times you would repeat the same steps.
+- Outage, will the solution be disruptive to staff or users, is out of hours deployment required?

+### Manual

-If you prefer manual, there are some ways to reduce time to deploy.
+If you prefer manual, there are some ways to reduce time to manually deploy your solution.
+Such as:
+ - Choose the centralisation approach, as mentioned above, is there a way to setup your solution to be deployed from one location.
+ - Know your URLs, such as _layout/15/XX links to settings, site contents, for manual deployments aim to jump directly to the page where the setting occurs, avoid navigating through SharePoint, extra clicks will slow you down.
+ - Keep a log of your progress, so for very large implementations, you can pause and come back, refer to a list of how much of the deployment you have done - this can also serve as your checklist if you have a multi-step deployment.

+### Script

-Personally, I consider the PowerShell route if a process goes beyond a few steps, I highly recommend looking into PnP PowerShell, there a lot of cmdlets design to work online and on-premises.
+For scripting, I highly recommend looking into PnP PowerShell library, there a lot of cmdlets design to work online and on-premises, there is plenty of blogs, examples or community members that can help you to get you started.

-## Classic and Modern SharePoint differ

-# Tools that help you deploy for scale

-Site designs
+### Site Designs

-PowerShell￼

-# Examples
+Now there is Site Designs feature in SharePoint Online, which opens up a new way to deploy features.
+These can create libraries, set permissions, branding and headings in Modern interfaces and call Flows containing more advanced scenarios

 # Further Reading